Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Essential fatty acids (EFAs) are vital to our health but cannot be made inside our body so they must come from our diet.
 EFAs come in two main varieties: Omega-3 and Omega-6.
 Omega-3 fatty acids (O3FAs), such as those found in wild-caught fish, flax, and certain nuts (walnuts, almonds, pistachios, and hazelnuts, for example), tend to lower inflammation and reduce the risk of chronic diseases, while omega-6 fatty acids (O6FAs), such as those found in most vegetable and seed oils, are metabolized into arachidonic acid which drives up inflammation and raises the risk for chronic diseases.

-So saturated fats and polyunsaturated fats each come in versions that raise or lower inflammation.
-But we should not jump to cut any of them out of our diet.
-Rather, we should find a balance point between them.
+So saturated fats and polyunsaturated fats each come in versions that can raise or lower inflammation and we should not jump to cut either of them completely out of our diet.
+Rather, we should find a healthy balance point between pro and anti-inflammatory fats.
 If this seems complicated, don’t panic, it’s not you.
-The intuitive thinking center of our brains (the gestalt cortex) works by simplifying information and jumping to conclusions (heuristics.
-Even health experts are not immune to this problem which helps explain why they tend to make broad, overly simplified recommendations such as cutting out saturated fat or cutting out carbs or eating like our Paleolithic ancestors, or becoming vegan or going keto.
-But there is an easy solution to this problem: replace the heuristic of binary choices (eat this, don’t eat that) with the concept of balance (a nice amount of each).
-Later, I will lay this out with recipes to help you get started.
+The intuitive thinking center of our brains (the gestalt cortex) works by automatically simplifying information and jumping to conclusions (heuristics); when it can’t do that, it’s frustrating.
+Even health experts are not immune to the problem which may help explain why so many of them tend to make broad, overly simplified recommendations such as cut out saturated fat or cut out carbs or eat like our Paleolithic ancestors, or go vegan or follow keto.
+The good news is that there is an easy solution to the problem: replace the heuristic of binary choices (eat this, don’t eat that) with the concept of balance (an appropriate amount of each).
+Later, I will lay out more specifically how to find that balance point and offer some recipes to help you get started.
+I’m still laying things out conceptually here…

 Monounsaturated fat

-Monounsaturated fats, also known as omega-9 fatty acids (O9FAs) have one double bond in the fatty acid chain.
-This creates an L-shaped bend in their chemical structure which makes them slow-pouring liquids at room temperature.
-Like O3FAs, O9FAs tend to lower inflammation which, in the context of the SAD, overloaded with pro-inflammatory O6FAs, is a good thing for moving us toward better balance.
+Monounsaturated fats, also known as omega-9 fatty acids (O9FAs) have one double bond in their fatty acid chain.
+This creates an L-shaped bend in their chemical structure that makes them slow-pouring liquids at room temperature.
+Like O3FAs, O9FAs tend to lower inflammation which, in the context of the SAD, overloaded with pro-inflammatory O6FAs, is a good thing for moving us toward better the desired balance point.

 Monounsaturated fats are found in high concentrations in olives, olive oil, avocados, nuts such as almonds, hazelnuts, and walnuts, and seeds such as pumpkin and sesame seeds.
 As with O3FAs, the addition of inflammation-lowering O9FAs can help tamp down the excessive inflammation caused by the SAD/WD which is loaded with O6FAs.
-But remember, the more fat we add to our diet, the smaller our serving sizes should become.
+But remember, the more fat we add to our diet, the smaller our serving sizes should become to avoid taking in too many calories.
+You can gain weight eating health food too.

 The exception to the rule of moderation: trans-fat

-We have established the folly of reducing complex issues like constructing an ideal diet for human health to overly simplistic recommendations such as cutting out fat.
-But embedded within the concept of balance is that there are always some exceptions to any rule.
-So while everything in moderation is a better way of framing healthy fat consumption, everything in moderation including moderation is better still, as there is one additional form of dietary fat we have not yet discussed and, at least at this point in our understanding, it falls outside the rule of moderate consumption.
+We have framed as folly the reducing of complex issues (like constructing an ideal diet for human health) to overly simplistic recommendations.
+But embedded within the concept of balance is that there are always some exceptions to any rule, and while everything in moderation is a better way of framing healthy fat consumption, everything in moderation including moderation itself is better still, as there is one additional form of dietary fat we have not yet discussed and, at least at this point in our understanding, no amount of it is healthful to eat.

-Trans-fats act in our bodies to inactivate a protein found in the cells that line our arteries (endothelial cells) called TGF beta.
+Consuming trans-fats inactivates a protein found in the cells that line our arteries (endothelial cells) called TGF beta.
 The job of TGF beta is to suppress tumor growth and tamp down inflammation.
-When TGF beta is inactivated by trans-fat, inflammation begins to rise in endothelial cells causing damage which in turn attracts fat to stick to it.
+When TGF beta is inactivated by trans-fat, inflammation begins to rise in endothelial cells causing injury which in turn attracts fat to stick to it.
 Regularly eating foods containing trans-fats increases (bad) LDL cholesterol, suppresses (good) HDL cholesterol, gins up inflammation, and promotes the formation of plaques (atherosclerosis).
 In addition, by interfering with TGF beta’s tumor suppression function, it raises the risk of cancer.

 Eating foods rich in saturated, mono-unsaturated, and polyunsaturated fats is part of the HD.
 But there does not appear to be any health benefit to eating foods that contain trans-fats.
 As with sugar and processed foods, no human or prehuman animals consumed significant amounts of trans-fats until about 150 years ago.
 We are probably hundreds of thousands of generations away from evolving to adapt to it….